-We often request that customers complete a test plan prior to been able to quote for testing this article will explain why an EMC test plan is so important.
+We often request that customers complete a test plan prior to being able to quote for testing.
+This article will explain why an EMC test plan is so important.
 Customers new to testing often ask the question “how to write an EMC Test Plan”.
-So following on from our previous post; Electromagnetic Compatibility Testing Requirements we wanted to go over and provide guidance on how to get your EMC testing project started.
+So following on from our previous post; Electromagnetic Compatibility Testing Requirements.
+We wanted to go over and provide guidance on how to get your EMC testing project started.
 The EMC test laboratory should be able to assist you to some level with helping answer some more of the technical issues.
-However as the manufacture or importer, you are responsible for the completing the declaration of conformity!
+However, as the manufacturer or importer, you are responsible for the completing the declaration of conformity!

-The manufacture or importer also have a better understanding of the products functionality, design and intended use including the environment the product will be used in.
+The manufacturer or importer also have a better understanding of the products functionality, design.
+Also, the intended use including the environment the product will be used in.
 This is why most EMC testing laboratories may assist in preparing a test plan but won’t complete it fully unless it’s commercially viable for them to do so.
-The EMC test plan when completed along with the EMC Test report should be kept along with the Declaration of Conformity (DoC) in the compliance folder for each product.
-This act as a record of how the EMC testing was determined and any judgements on intended use were made.
+The EMC test plan, when completed along with the EMC Test report.
+And should be kept along with the Declaration of Conformity (DoC) in the compliance folder for each product.
+This act as a record of how the EMC testing was determined and any judgements on intended use was made.

 How to write a test plan?
 EMC Test plan template

 So you have figured out that your product falls under the scope of requiring Electromagnetic Compatibility testing, what now!
 Simple answer: prepare a test plan! it could be considered a plan of action.

 Ideally, the EMC test plan you prepare will align with your companies document system.
 And be a controlled document and carry revision version numbers and perhaps a document number.
 This helps with both internal and external communications between the manufacturer and the out-sourced EMC testing facility.

 How to write an EMC Test Plan – The basic information required for a test plan that should be easily completed by the manufacturer or importer:

 - Product identification – The Product name and model number